Julio Torri: Family

-His nephew, Julio Torri Cervi, (1932–2003) was a famous eccentric who lived for a time in Tulancingo.
+His nephew, Julio Torri Cervi (1932–2003), was a famous eccentric who lived for a time in Tulancingo.

 Literary oeuvre

 Torri's oeuvre was distinctly influenced by his readings of Charles Lamb, Marcel Schwob, Jules Renard, Jules Laforgue, Stéphane Mallarmé, and above all Oscar Wilde.
 He produced notable essays on Aeschylus, Maeterlinck, Proust, Tolstoy, Aldous Huxley, José Juan Tablada, Reyes, and Luis Gonzaga Urbina.
 He was a translator of works by Pascal and Heinrich Heine.
 As an author his preferred forms were the essay (which put on display his impressive learning and culture) and the short story.
 He is credited with being one of the earliest practitioners of prose poetry and writers of estampas (literary sketches) in Mexico; he is also noted for his mastery of the epigraph.
 He was a fastidious writer who endlessly polished and refined his words, clarity and purity were the hallmarks of his style.

+Torri is widely recognized as the initiator of minificción (flash fiction) in Mexico.
+His story "Circe," from Ensayos y poemas (1917), is considered the founding text of the genre in the country and regularly opens anthologies of Latin American microfiction.
+His stylistic innovations in brevity and irony influenced subsequent generations of writers, among them Juan José Arreola and Augusto Monterroso.
+The same perfectionism that characterized his style is also credited with limiting his total output; his biographers describe him as a shy man of exceptional wit who endlessly revised and rarely declared a text finished.

-His most important works are Ensayos y Poemas (Essays and Poems) (1917), De fusilamientos (On Executions [Fusillations]) (1940), Tres libros (Three Books) (1964), Diálogo de los libros (Dialogue of the Books) (1980, posthumous).
+His most important works are Ensayos y poemas (Essays and Poems) (1917), De fusilamientos (On Executions [Fusillations]) (1940), Tres libros (Three Books) (1964), Diálogo de los libros (Dialogue of the Books) (1980, posthumous).